Poisson splitting by factors: Encoding and distributing randomness

-We call $\boldsymbol{U}_{\Psi}$ the {\df{assignment function}} for the selection rule $\Psi$.
-Thus if $X$ is a Poisson point process and $b \in \globe(X)]$ or if $b \in \supp{X\ronnn_{\Psi(X) ^c}}$, then the assignment function assigns a $\uniforma$ random variable $\ass(X, b)$ to $b$.
-Property (\ref{assiid}) states that the $\uniforma$ random variables have a certain independence property; the values of $X$ on both the one-special and two-special globes are needed to determine the values of the assignment function.
-The map that we shall define in the next section to prove Theorem {\ref{result}} will use $\ass$ to assign $\uniforma$ random variables to the globes and the points of the ether.
-We shall see that property ({\ref{assiid}}) makes proving Theorem {\ref{result}} easy.
-Property ({\ref{assiso}}) is necessary to ensure that the map that we define is isometry\hy equivariant.
+We call $\mathbf{U}_{\Psi}$ the \textit{assignment function} for the selection rule $\Psi$.
+Thus if $X$ is a Poisson point process and $b \in\operatorname{Globes}[\Psi(X)]$ or if $b \in [X\ronnn_{\Psi(X) ^c}]$, then the assignment function assigns a $\uniforma$ random variable $\ass(X, b)$ to $b$.
+Property~\hyperlink{assiid}{(a)} states that the $\uniforma$ random variables have a certain independence property; the values of $X$ on both the one-special and two-special globes are needed to determine the values of the assignment function.
+The map that we shall define in the next section to prove Theorem \ref{result} will use $\ass$ to assign $\uniforma$ random variables to the globes and the points of the ether.
+We shall see that property \hyperlink{assiid}{(a)} makes proving Theorem \ref{result} easy.
+Property \hyperlink{assiso}{(b)} is necessary to ensure that the map that we define is isometry-equivariant.

-Let us also remark that since by property (\ref{good}) in the definition of a selection rule, $\Psi(X)$ depends only on $X\ronnn_{\Psi(X)^c} \subset X\ronnn_{\outside}$, therefore the addition of $\Psi(X)$ in (\ref{assiidstatement}) and (\ref{assiidstatementtwo}) is actually redundant.
-We now have all the tools we need to prove Theorem {\ref{result}}.
-We defer the proof of Lemma {\ref{existenceassign}} to Section {\ref{deferproof}}.
-Much of the proof is bookkeeping, but for property (\ref{assiid}) we shall need to appeal to Proposition {\ref{fund}}.
+Let us also remark that since by property \hyperlink{good}{(c)} in the definition of a selection rule, $\Psi(X)$ depends only on $X\ronnn_{\Psi(X)^c} \subset X\ronnn_{\outside}$; therefore the addition of $\Psi(X)$ in (\ref{assiidstatement}) and (\ref{assiidstatementtwo}) is actually redundant.
+We now have all the tools we need to prove Theorem \ref{result}.
+We defer the proof of Lemma \ref{existenceassign} to Section~\ref{deferproof}.
+Much of the proof is bookkeeping, but for property \hyperlink{assiid}{(a)} we shall need to appeal to Proposition \ref{fund}.